RenRMT/ExcelStarch/docs/guide_branding.md

 Public Const fontPrimaryItalic As String = "Calibri Italic"
 ```

 Replace with the brand's chart font. `fontPrimary` is applied to all chart text. `fontPrimaryItalic` is used for the Y-axis label and the X-axis title placeholder.

-> The font must be installed on every machine that uses the add-in.
-If the font is missing, Excel silently substitutes a fallback.
-If the brand font has no separate italic face, set both constants to the same font name.
+If the provided font is missing, Excel silently substitutes a fallback.

 ---